bxparks/acetimec/README.md

 of this library to be the year 2118.
 In addition, the epoch year is configurable at *run-time* to any year from about 0001 to 9999.

+The library does *not* support [leap seconds](https://en.wikipedia.org/wiki/Leap_second) and ignores them.
+Instead it uses [UNIX time](https://en.wikipedia.org/wiki/Unix_time) (aka POSIX time) where the *POSIX second* is variable in duration compared to the [SI second](https://en.wikipedia.org/wiki/Second).
+During a leap second, a POSIX second is conceptually equal to 2 SI seconds, and the POSIX clock changes from `23:59:58` to `23:59:59`, then is held for 2 seconds before rolling over to `00:00:00`.
+Most real-time clock (RTC) chips do not support leap seconds either, so the final `23:59:59` second will be held for only one second instead of two, so a clock using acetimec with such an RTC chip will be off by one second after a leap second compared to the atomic UTC clock.

 The acetimec library does not perform any dynamic allocation of memory internally.
 Everything it needs is allocated statically or provided by the calling program.
 Applications can choose to allocate the necessary resources